ITrifat/ITrifat/README.md

 - 👋 Hi, I’m @ITrifat
 - 👀 I’m interested in ...
 HTML, Css, javaScript,
 - 🌱 I’m currently learning ...javaScript
 - 💞️ I’m looking to collaborate on ...
+IBM
 - 📫 How to reach me ... facbook: rifathassan373
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ... i'm new but expart